 Indoor plumbing is one of those things we all take for granted—that is, until we lose that convenience due to a plumbing problem.
 When plumbing issues inevitably arise, knowing what to do and who to call can drastically reduce the stress and difficulty of the situation.
 Even if you don’t have a leaky faucet or a clogged drain on your hands at this moment, it’s still a good idea to know what to do if and when such a problem happens.

 Our professionals at JMAC Plumbing and Air Conditioning want to help you to be prepared.
-Here are some important questions to ask your potential plumber before signing on the dotted line.
+Here are some important questions to ask before hiring a plumber.

 May I see your license, and are you insured?

 Most states require plumbers to hold licenses, so it’s a good idea to check your local rules regarding licensing before hiring a plumber.
 Don’t make the mistake of assuming any random plumber has a license, because this can cause a lot of trouble later.
 In addition, be sure your potential plumber is insured, so you know you’re covered for any accidents or damages.